 The support that BoardSource provides to individual nonprofit leaders and organizations through our leadership initiatives is informed and strengthened by our broader work to identify and map trends within the nonprofit sector and to inspire action on critical issues facing nonprofit organizations and the social sector.

-To address this issue, BoardSource, along with our colleagues at the Association of Fundraising Professionals, BBB Wise Giving Alliance, and GuideStar, has developed a new framework — a more balanced approach — for evaluating fundraising effectiveness.
-It emphasizes how important it is to invest in strong and sustainable fundraising programs as well as to ensure that your organization is being smart and strategic about the return on investment that it is getting from those investments.
+BoardSource, along with our colleagues at the Association of Fundraising Professionals, BBB Wise Giving Alliance, and GuideStar, has developed a new framework — a more balanced approach — for evaluating fundraising effectiveness.
+It emphasizes how important it is to invest in strong and sustainable fundraising programs and ensure that your organization is being smart and strategic about the return on investment that it is getting from those investments.